-<StudentAcademicRecord RefId="BB181B05598C46D2B8D533483D91392E” SIF_RefObject="StudentRecordExchange” SIF_RefId="0D015F74DAB645FD92EFA8F43F2D79C3"> ... </StudentAcademicRecord> </ConsumeStudentRecordExchange>
+<StudentAcademicRecord RefId="BB181B05598C46D2B8D533483D91392E” SIF_RefObject="StudentRecordExchange” SIF_RefId="0D015F74DAB645FD92EFA8F43F2D79C3"> ... </StudentAcademicRecord> </StudentRecordExchangeData>

+</ConsumeStudentRecordExchange>

-ConsumeStudentRecordExchangeRe Message
+ConsumeStudentRecordExchangeResponse Message

 The ConsumeStudentRecordExchange service method does not return any data as a result.
 However, to allow for error information to be relayed back to the caller of the method, an object is defined.
 If the ConsumeStudentRecordExchange method is successful, the SIF_ServiceOutput message will contain an empty object.
 If an error occurred, the SIF_ServiceOutput message will contain a SIF_Error element that describes the error condition.